bloodmc/GriefDefenderDoc/readme.md

 GriefDefenderDoc was built with [VuePress](https://v2.vuepress.vuejs.org/) and [Theme Hope](https://vuepress-theme-hope.github.io/).

 ## Contribution
-- Jist a small update
+- Just a small update
-In the bottom of each pages there will be a button redirect you to the source file of pages, then you can make a PR to WIKI.
+<br>In the bottom of each pages there will be a button redirect you to
+the source file of pages, then you can make a PR to WIKI.

 - You want to make a really big change to Wiki